RushmalP/GymApp/README.md

-Simple Gym App where the user can record various workouts with weights and can keep track of progess
+Simple Gym Program where the user can record various workouts with weights and can keep track of progess